stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## Searching programmatically

-The service `NgxExtendedPdfViewerService` offers you a programmatic API for searching, printing, dealing with layers, and scrolling within the page.
+The service `NgxExtendedPdfViewerService` offers a programmatic API for searching, printing, dealing with layers, and scrolling within the page.

 ## Internationalization